LERCAutomation/DataExtractor-UserGuide/faq/faq.rst

 Frequently Asked Questions
 **************************

-This is a list of Frequently Asked Questions about the HLU Tool.
+This is a list of Frequently Asked Questions about the Data Extractor Tool.
 Feel free to suggest new entries!

 General questions